ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
-- SQL statements are issued from a gateway node.
+- A SQL query is issued from a gateway node.
-- The gateway node locates node with the leaseholder replica.
+- The gateway node locates node with the leaseholder replica for the range of interest.
-- All read and write requests go through the leaseholder, so it contains the latest, verified replica.
+- Since all read and write requests go through the leaseholder, that node contains the latest, verified replica.
 - For reads, the leaseholder simply sends back the requested data to the gateway node.
 @ulend
 @snapend